The Dallas Morning News College Internship Program

 Applicants must be enrolled in college and working toward a degree (associate, bachelor’s, master’s or doctorate) or may have graduated within six months of the internship start date.
 Previous daily newspaper experience is requested.
 All applications must include a cover letter, résumé and three references reachable by phone.
 Additional materials are required to apply for specific positions.
 Only electronic applications are accepted.

-College interns are full time for 10 to 12 weeks and are paid $15 an hour for a 40-hour workweek, except for the Washington intern, who is paid $17 an hour.
+Summer interns are full time for 10 to 12 weeks.
+Effective Jan.
+1, 2022, interns will be paid $16 an hour for a 40-hour workweek, except for the Washington intern, who will be paid $19 an hour.

 The standard workweek is Monday-Friday, but some weekend, night and holiday shifts may be required.
 The sports internship takes place in the fall.
 Summer interns are expected to attend training sessions and other events.
 Interns who need to work remotely will be considered on a case-by-case basis.